 Master's programme in Mathematics

-The joint Master’s programme in Mathematics is a collaboration between KTH and Stockholm University (SU).
-The specializations of study are directed towards areas corresponding to research groups at KTH and SU, taking full advantage of the broad spectrum of expertise available at both universities.
+The joint master’s programme in Mathematics is a collaboration between KTH and Stockholm University (SU).
+The specialisation of study are directed towards areas corresponding to research groups at KTH and SU, taking full advantage of the broad spectrum of expertise available at both universities.

 Mathematics at KTH